How Much Money Can You Get for Suing for Emotional Distress?

 - Accidents caused by defective products

-Florida residents can also seek financial compensation for emotional distress in cases of medical malpractice and nursing home neglect.
+Florida residents can also seek financial compensation in cases of medical malpractice and nursing home neglect.
 Regardless of what happened, if you are suffering emotionally due to the effects of any form of trauma, you should consult with a lawyer about your legal rights.

 How Much Can You Recover for Emotional Distress in Florida?

 In terms of the amount of compensation that you may be able to recover, as mentioned above, this depends on your individual circumstances.
-The amount you can recover depends on the personal losses you incur as a result of the emotional distress.
+The amount you can recover depends on the personal losses you’ve incurred.

 Of course, unlike the costs of your medical care and your lost wages, you cannot simply “add up” your emotional distress.
 Additionally, since everyone’s circumstances are different, there is not one specific dollar amount that can be applied.